palakagarwal6/CS338/README.md

 # CS338 - Group 18

-Through this project, we are aiming to work with a sample database to simulate the Netflix daily top 10 dataset using MySQL on the school server.
-The database in file "netflix daily top .csv" contains data on the top movies and TV shows in the United States during the COVID-19 pandemic, from April 2020 - March 2022.
-Users will be able to query, add, and modify data through a Python-based command-line interface (CLI).
+Through this project, we are aiming to work with a sample database to simulate the MovieLens dataset using MySQL on the school server.
+The database contains data on the movies released on or before July 2017.
+Users will be able to query, add, delete, and modify data through a Python-based command-line interface (CLI).

 # Dependencies